varunasthana92/beginner_tutorials/README.md

 $ rosrun tf tf_echo world talk
 ```
 #### Inspecting and playing back the rosbag file
 Terminate all instances of the program and ros.
 Use the below set of commands to inspect the previously created BagData.bag file and playback the same with listener node without running the talker node.
-If your catkin_ws is located at someother path, use that.

 In a new terminal
 ```
 $ roscore
 ```
-In a new terminal
+In a new terminal (If your catkin_ws is located at some other path, use that path)
 ```
 $ cd ~/catkin_ws
 $ cd /src/beginner_tutorials/results